Workshops

 Profile of the participants : artists, technicians, performing arts educators, visual artists, performers…

-Method : You will be asked to come with a project, a vision and a set of visual references (A4 prints).
-No matter which path your research will take, your project will have to draw on both a piece of work (a play, a novel, a theme, etc.) as well as observations made in everyday life (faces, movements, etc.).
-You will receive a more detailed document to help you prepare your project once your registration has been confirmed.
+Method :You will be asked to come up with a project, a vision and a precise set of visual references.
+Whatever direction your research takes, it should be based on a well-defined work (play, novel, etc.) or theme and on observations made in everyday life (faces, movements, etc.).
+You will receive a more detailed document to help you prepare your project once your enrolment has been confirmed.

 To find out more about Loïc Nebreda and his work: loicnebreda.com